jake5007/space-tourism-website/README.md

 - See hover states for all interactive elements on the page
 - View each page and be able to toggle between the tabs to see new information

+### Layout

+The designs were created to the following widths:

+- Mobile: 375px
+- Tablet: 768px
+- Desktop: 1440px

 ### Screenshot

 ![preview_desktop](https://user-images.githubusercontent.com/44399233/232434947-cda9489e-2faf-4707-817e-eb071a54d274.png)